dclements9/dclements9.github.io/_posts/2019-11-27-enter_your_title_here.markdown

 To save the trouble of rehashing each iteration of trial and error, I present LinkContainer.
 [LinkContainer - Github](https://github.com/react-bootstrap/react-router-bootstrap "LinkContainer - Github") This properly wraps the react bootstrap Button with a Container Link to act just like a Router Link element.
 After a very quick import and inclusion via npm, Voila!
 Links were no longer ugly and buttons could properly link!

 I don’t write this to push looking for a solution someone else has made instead of finding the solution yourself.
 But sometimes, that really is the case.
 In this instance, my take away was more that I followed the very tiny bread crumbs to the true problem.
-Once I understand what the true issue was, I could find a solution that not only properly fixed the problem, but wouldn’t have to be overkill or degrade performance for unknown reasons.
+Once I understood what the true issue was, I could find a solution that not only properly fixed the problem, but wouldn’t be overkill or degrade performance for unknown reasons.
 This was a perfect reminder of how I love the process of diving ever deeper into an issue to find out the root cause and a workable solution.